 Black Giants should have a ‘beetle green’ sheen to their feathers in sunlight, which is absolutely stunning.

 Legs should be black although they have yellow soles on their feet and four toes on each foot.
 There should be no feathering on the legs.
 A single comb and wattles should be red.
-They are a yellow-skinned bird.
+They are yellow-skinned birds.
 Eyes are dark brown.
 The beak should be black with a slight tinge of yellow at the tip.
-White Giants have willow colored shanks and yellow soles.
+White Giants have willow-colored shanks and yellow soles.
 The beak of the Whites is more yellowish.

 The Blue Jersey Giant should have nearly black shanks, occasionally a tendency towards dark willow.
 The feather coloring should be a slatey blue laced with darker blue.